Morpheus-Asia/Docs/README.md

 3. Test your changes locally
 4. Submit a pull request with a clear description of your changes

-## Contact
+## Communication Tools

 For specific problems related to Strapi CMS, refer to the Support Sections in the project documentation.

-You can also join the Morpheus Asia Telegram to discuss further any questions you have. https://t.me/morpheusAsia
+For any further discussion you can join the Morpheus Asia Telegram to discuss further any questions you have. https://t.me/morpheusAsia

 ---